sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 	Dialogic.start("Final")
 	Global.talking=true
 ```

-First the connecting save values to dialogic via the script so that the diffrent cutscenes are playable depending on the choices made beforehand.
-Then once the cutscene has finished and the player interacts with general kobob where the comparision with the connected varibles and signals is made.
+First the connecting save values to dialogic via the script so that the different cutscenes are playable depending on the choices made beforehand.
+Then once the cutscene has finished and the player interacts with the general kabob where the comparison with the connected variables and signals is made.

 ```
 func _unhandled_input(event: InputEvent):
 	if event.is_action_pressed("Talk") and Global.cantalk and Global.final==3: